Rigellute/lute-spreadsheet-to-meilisearch/README.md

 ## Update search index

-- Download the latest spreadsheet from [here](http://www.lutemusic.org/spreadsheet.xlsx)
+- Download the latest spreadsheet `curl http://www.lutemusic.org/spreadsheet.xlsx > spreadsheet.xlsx`
 - Parse the spreadsheet (with some modifications) into json `cargo run --release`
 - Run the script to send the json up to the MeiliSearch server `node index.js`